Bioconductor/bioconductor_docker/best_practices.md

 1. The repository should have an open source license in the LICENSE.txt file.
 Core Bioconductor packages are typically licensed under Artistic-2.0.

+1. The DESCRIPTION file should contain a field `BiocType: Docker`

 1. At the time of RELEASE, `bioconductor/bioconductor_docker` will provide a new RELEASE_X_Y branch.
 The core team will